 I once asked a top Japanese car salesman if it is fair to say that ‘energy sells’? (implying that energetic and animated individuals sell better).
 His response was simple yet had a profound effect on me: ‘ energy in sales is not a commodity to sell, instead it is our duty to give positive energy to our customers as a gift to enhance their experience’.

 In one sentence this wise man removed the emphasis on being energetic purely to sell better to utilizing energy as a means to care for the customer and enhance their experience.

-Learn more from the following Harvard Business review article on useful tactics for sales leaders:
+You can learn more from the following Harvard Business review article on functional Sales leadership skills.